CaptOrb/captorb.github.io/_posts/2025-07-14-task-app-aws-cicd.md

 ![AWS BOT](/images/aws_bot_check.PNG)

-The fact that AWS access keys are long lived poses security risks, so to avoid those risks I instead opted to use OIDC.
+The fact that AWS access keys are long lived and don't expire unless manually rotated poses security risks e.g. it requires storing the access key in GitHub Secrets and ...
+To avoid those risks I instead opted to use OIDC.

+When using OIDC, GitHub  generates a short-lived token which AWS then verifies.
+This token allows GitHub to assume an IAM role temporarily which limits the scope and duration of AWS access.
+For this purpose, an GitHubActionsRole IAM role exists in AWS.

 ### Adjusting the CloudFormation template for CI/CD
+I started by amending my CloudFormation template to create a GitHub Actions role for OIDC.
+This uses the ``sts:AssumeRoleWithWebIdentity`` action

-I knew I had to amend my CloudFormation template to allow ECS deployments, allow the ECSService to be updated with changes aswell as allowing a CloudFront invalidation so the frontend could be updated with the latest content.
+ allow ECS deployments, allow the ECSService to be updated with changes aswell as allowing frontend files to be stored on S3 and a CloudFront invalidation so the frontend could be updated with the latest content.

-edits needed to cloudformation.
-GitHubActionsRole - sts:AssumeRoleWithWebIdentity -oidc
 GitHubActionsDeployPolicy with

 {% raw %}